-dimensional correlations, and correct our assumption according to the outcome of the simulation, if needed.
-By extrapolation of Fig. 4, we assume that in order to achieve $\alpha{achieved} = 1$ the BDH needs to be run with a choice of $\alpha{desired} = 0.7$.
-The SOM, formed by BDH magnification forcing of $\alpha{achieved} = 1$ in this way (Fig. 9), shows that it has a very similar area distribution over the eight classes as the conscience SOM in Fig. 8 (again, with similar accuracy considerations).
+After this verification of the expected performance of the Conscience algorithm we can evaluate the magnification performance of the BDH on the same data.
+The pairwise correlations of the various dimensions of this data set are typically strong, (most are between 0.3 - 0.8, and only two are less than 0.05).
+Based on the 2-d experiments summarized in Figure 4, and lacking any guidance from theory or other works, we hypothesize that a similar trend (as in Figure 4) may apply for higher-dimensional forbidden data, i.e., in order to produce a certain alpha{achieved} value one needs to request an alpha{desired} value that is offset according to some observed function.
+Since this work is the first one to chart such functions the most reasonable assumption we can make is the functional relationship we charted for 2-dimensional data with strong dimensional correlations, and correct our assumption according to the outcome of the simulation, if needed.
+By extrapolation of Figure 4, we assume that in order to achieve $\alpha{achieved} = 1$ the BDH needs to be run with a choice of $\alpha{desired} = 0.7$.
+The SOM, formed by BDH magnification forcing of $\alpha{achieved} = 1$ in this way (Figure 9), shows that it has a very similar area distribution over the 8 classes as the Conscience SOM in Figure 8 (again, with similar accuracy considerations).
 This indicates that the BDH fairly closely achieved the desired maximum entropy mapping on this "forbidden" data set.
-The normalized entropy of this map is 0.96 for the active PEs and 0.914 for all PEs.
-We note that the normalized entropy of the BDH SOM is lower than that of the conscience SOM.
-This is also obvious from the density of the cells that are close to the cluster boundaries in Fig. 9.
-By preliminary observation, the entropy of the BDH SOM very slowly increases over a very long run, however, it does not reach the entropy of the conscience SOM in approximately seven million steps.
+The entropy of this map (relative to the theoretical maximum) is 0.96 for the active PEs, 0.914 for all PEs.
+We note that the entropy of the BDH SOM is lower than that of the Conscience SOM.
+This is also obvious from the density of the cells that are close to the cluster boundaries in Figure 9.
+By preliminary observation, the entropy of the BDH SOM very slowly increases over a very long run, however, it does not reach the entropy of the Conscience SOM in approximately 7 million steps.
 We think that this discrepancy could be due to other circumstances that the BDH may be more sensitive to, such as the combination of the number of clusters and the size of the SOM lattice, or the learning schedule including the decay rate of the neighborhood.
 This needs to be evaluated in subsequent work.

-C. Finding Rare Clusters in a Real Spectral Image
+C. Finding rare clusters in a real spectral image